 Students should dress with modesty and decorum, in keeping with the traditions and customs of our host country.
 While the school does not wish to apply a rigid dress code, the following are basic guidelines.

 Elementary School: Student dress and appearance are directly related to school atmosphere, student conduct and the quality of schoolwork.
 In keeping with the traditions and customs of the host country, modesty in school attire must be maintained.
 It is impossible to develop guidelines for every fad regarding dress and appearance.
-Please refer to the Elementary School Handbook (HERE on page 26).
+Please refer to the Elementary School Handbook (HERE)

 High School: Students are expected to take an EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 Students’ dress and appearance are directly related to the learning environment of the school, the conduct of students and the quality of schoolwork.
-Please refer to the Middle School Handbook (HERE on page 33) for review dress code expectations.
+Please refer to the High School Handbook (HERE) for review dress code expectations.

 Homework is an important continuation of work that begins in the classroom and can help to fulfill the individual needs of each student.
 Parental encouragement and interest in student assignments produce a positive influence on student attitudes toward school and school work.
-Each division sets homework guidelines that can be found in their divisional Student Handbook (HERE).
+Each division sets homework guidelines that can be found in their divisional Student Handbook (HERE under the title of ‘Learning’).
 Parents are encouraged to be aware of these guidelines and to closely monitor their child's homework assignments.